rackerlabs/rackspace-how-to/swap-space-on-cloud-servers.md

 consumed, creating the _noisy neighbor effect_, in which other virtual machines can monopolize the disk and affect your performance.

-Prior to the change previously described, a separate partition solely dedicated to swap memory, would be given to .

-In order to provide the best service and consistent performance and to align with industry standard practice, we have removed the swap partition that each virtual machine was previously given by default.
+To provide the best service and consistent performance and to align with industry standard practice, we have removed the swap partition that each virtual machine was previously given by default.
 We believe that this change enables a better customer experience.